fkirc/attranslate/README.md

 # or if you expect that some project collaborators won't even use attranslate because they have no time for "learning" it.
 attranslate --overwriteOutdated=false --srcFile=$BASE_DIR/en/fruits.json --targetFile=$BASE_DIR/es/fruits.json --targetLng=es "${COMMON_ARGS[@]}"

-# Use "--overwriteOutdated=true" if you want to prevent outdated translations once and for all.
+# Use "--overwriteOutdated=true" if you want to prevent outdated translations.
 attranslate --overwriteOutdated=true --srcFile=$BASE_DIR/en/fruits.json --targetFile=$BASE_DIR/zh/fruits.json --targetLng=zh "${COMMON_ARGS[@]}"

 # Use "--overwriteOutdated=true" if you have no clue about the target-language and no capacity for manual reviews.